Pomolokoki/Pokedex-WebSite/readme.md

 Intallation process
-1. Turn up an apache and mySql serveur
+1. Turn up an apache and mySql server

 2. place the Pokedex-WebSite folder in your localhost